RandyHucker/thangs-blender-addon/README.md

 ### Continue on Thangs.com

 To navigate to [Thangs](https://thangs.com?utm_source=blender_github&utm_medium=referral&utm_campaign=blender_github).com and continue your search on our site, click the button in the top right corner of the preview pop-up that has our logo on it.
-This is a good place to use [Thangs](https://thangs.com?utm_source=blender_github&utm_medium=referral&utm_campaign=blender_github) as a normal Blender model site/catalog!
+This allows you to use [Thangs](https://thangs.com?utm_source=blender_github&utm_medium=referral&utm_campaign=blender_github) as a normal Blender model site/catalog!

 ## Report an Issue